top of page

 “Puppies are frequently infected with coccidia from the feces of their mother, and are more likely to develop coccidiosis due to their undeveloped immune systems.
 Stress can trigger symptoms in susceptible animals.“ (https://en.wikipedia.org/wiki/Coccidiosis)

-Please do not feel guilty or discouraged if you are dealing with a problem with coccidia in your kennel--but please don't ignore the problem.
+Please do not feel guilty or discouraged if you are dealing with a problem with coccidia in your kennel, but please don't ignore the problem.

 This protozoan is everywhere.
 It can live and reproduce in the environment for a very long time and is almost impossible to destroy with disinfectants and chemicals completely.
 Once an animal has been exposed, it can live and reproduce inside its intestinal tract indefinitely.